zot4plan/Zot4Plan/README.md

     - A combination of dropdown and search bar is implemented to help users find their courses in an efficient manner

-* Card pop-up that exhibits all of the information of that particular course
+* Card pop-up that exhibits necessary information of that particular course

     - Course name